delfick/harpoon/README.rst

   myapp:
     commands:
       - FROM ubuntu
-      - RUN sudo apt-get -y install caca-utils
+      - RUN apt-get update && apt-get -y install caca-utils
       - CMD cacafire

 And then we can do things like::